nrl-ai/chessai/README.md

 # ChessAI - Chinese Chess Game Analyzer

+ChessAI is a groundbreaking tool that brings together computer vision, chess algorithms, and advanced analytics to revolutionize the Chinese Chess analytics landscape.
+With ChessAI, you don't need expensive electronic boards to analyze your games.
+Simply use your regular board, set up a camera to capture the position, and let ChessAI do the rest.

 - Main source code: `chesssai`.
 - Deep Learning / Data Preparation: `dnn_models/data_preparation` - Currenly only support for Chinese Chess (XiangQi), [contact me](https://aicurious.io/contact) for the license and the source code of the data preparation tool.
 - Deep Learning / Training: `dnn_models/training`.